Safeguarding, Resilience & Wellbeing

 - Cyber Bullying – Short films on cyber bullying

-- Safer Internet Centre - Here you can find e-safety tips, advice and resources to help children and young people stay safe on the internet.
+- Safer Internet Centre - Here you can find online safety tips, advice and resources to help children and young people stay safe on the internet.

 During students' time at school we want them to feel safe and to learn how to keep safe and stay happy.
-In addition to the very important roles played by Form Tutors, Academic Year Leaders and Pastoral Year Leaders will ensure that the necessary care, guidance and support are forthcoming in order make this happen.
+In addition to the very important roles played by form tutors and Academic Year Leaders, the school will ensure that the necessary care, guidance and support are forthcoming in order make this happen.

 Keeping young people safe is our priority

 To ensure that all students are safe, we work in conjunction with partnership agencies, staff, parents, visitors and members of the community to support our safeguarding procedures.
 We take our responsibilities for safeguarding children in our care seriously.
 Many students have expressed their appreciation of the amount of support that the school has given them.